elves/elvish/CONTRIBUTING.md

 The [`tools`](tools) directory contains scripts too complex to fit in the `Makefile`.
-Among them, [`tools/pre-push`](tools/pre-push) can be used as a Git hook, and covers a large subset (but not all) of CI checks.
+Among them, [`tools/pre-push`](tools/pre-push) can be used as a Git hook, and covers all the CI checks that can be run from your local environment.

 ## Testing changes